secretstartups/handbook/communication/index.html.md

 1. Be cognizant of using inclusive language.
 1. We respectfully request that everyone is mindful of the time available, to help manage the call objectives effectively.

-### Meeting Introduction Guidelines
+### Meeting introduction guidelines

 Introductions can be helpful during some external meetings, such as executive sales calls.
-In those meetings, use these guidelines.
+In those meetings, use these guidelines:

 1. Agree ahead of time to do introductions so everyone is prepared for it.
 1. Create a list of people with their roles in a shared agenda and use that for the introduction sequence.
 1. Each person should introduce themselves so that everyone can see that person on Zoom.
 1. The person introducing themselves hands it over to the next person in the agenda.
 Make sure you're never screensharing when people are introducing themselves.

 ![GitLab attendees](./introductions.png)

 In this example, the introductions would be: